adamdjbrett/sullivan-clinton-newest/_pages/education.md

 toc_icon: "fire"  # corresponding Font Awesome icon name (without fa prefix)
 ---

 Here's the Background, Events and Aftermath of Sullivan/Clinton!
 It provides teachers with ideas for lesson plans, homework assignments and student projects.
 Version 1.0 is on the webpage below.
-To download the low-cost PDF version, simply click the "Educator's Guide PDF v1.0" icon below on the left side.
+Download the ["Educator's Guide PDF v1.0"](/media/files/Educators_Guide_Fall2004_V1.pdf).
 Future updates will be made available from this page.

 ## THE SULLIVAN/CLINTON CAMPAIGN: THEN & NOW